While designing your house is undeniably exciting, the process can also be overwhelming — especially if you're not a professional interior designer.

 Transitional interior design doesn't belong to one particular style.
 Instead, it blends multiple styles together, mixing traditional design with newer styles and contemporary and modern design elements.

-"Transitional design will continue to be popular for homeowners in 2022," says interior designer Maggie Stephens.
+"Transitional design will continue to be popular for homeowners," says interior designer Maggie Stephens.
 "Expect to see traditional elements mixed with clean lines and contemporary upholstery.
 Light color schemes, neutrals, and natural wood tones feature strongly in this style."

 The transitional style features an unexpected mix without making the space crowded.
 It features structure, solid wood furniture, and oversized decorative pieces focusing on comfort, warmth, and relaxation.